 How well is it reviewed?

 Look for apps with mostly positive reviews.
 You can tell a lot not only from the reviews an app gets but also the way the company responds to negative reviews.
 So do check out the negative reviews and see how the app creators handled them.
-And if you want to know how to handle yours, check out our article:
+And if you want to know how to handle yours, check out our guide:

 These plumbing apps cover many needs of the typical business.
 They are affordable or free, boast plenty of positive reviews, and work on mobile.